Data-fused MPC with Guarantees: Application to Flying Humanoid Robots: Case Study: the iRonCub robot

 \subsection{Implementation Details}

 We model the robot by decomposing it into two subsystems.
 The known subsystem $\Sigma_{1}$ is represented by the momentum dynamics of the robot, described in \cite[Eq.~(17)]{gorbani2025unified}, while the unknown subsystem $\Sigma_{2}$ is represented by the dynamics of the jet turbines thrust.
 To handle the inherent non-linearity of the turbines, we update the Hankel matrices of $\Sigma_2$ at each control step using the most recent input-output data.
 This online update represents a deviation from the LTI assumptions under which our theoretical guarantees in Section \ref{sec:mainResults} were derived.
-Consequently, the formal proofs of recursive feasibility and practical stability do not directly carry over to this time-varying, nonlinear implementation.
+Consequently, the formal proofs of recursive feasibility and practical stability may not directly carry over.
 However, the online update of the Hankel matrices is a well-established approach, and the rationale is that for a sufficiently fast sampling rate, the dynamics can be locally approximated by LTI models~\cite{berberich2022linear}, where the resulting linearization error is treated as a disturbance that the slack variables are designed to absorb.
-By continuously updating the Hankel matrix, the controller adapts to the changing local dynamics of the turbines under different operating conditions.
 In the case of iRonCub, such adaptation is essential to cope with the variability of turbine behavior under different operating conditions and environmental disturbances.

-To smooth thrust and input variations, we set $y_{2,\text{ref}}$ to the previous thrust measurement and $u_{\text{ref}}$ to the last applied input.
-More implementation details are available in the related \href{https://github.com/ami-iit/paper_gorbani_elobaid_2025_lcss_df_mpc-ironcub}{GitHub repository.}\looseness=-1
+The offline data trajectory ${u}_2^d$ used to build the Hankel matrices is obtained by exciting the turbines with a frequency-sweeping step inputs, which yields persistently exciting inputs of order $L+2n$ (verified by rank condition).
+During closed-loop operation, sufficient excitation can be maintained by adding suitable probing components to the applied input (e.g., small-amplitude perturbation or scheduled reference variations); in our simulations, the natural reference changes already provided enough excitation, so additional probing was not required.
+For the jet turbines, physical insight suggests a low-order response, so the value of $n_2$ was chosen as 2.\looseness=-1

+To quantify the effect of the online Hankel update, we consider two variants of the proposed controller: DFMPC (online Hankel), which updates the data matrices at every control step, and DFMPC (fixed Hankel), which instead adheres to the assumptions underlying the analysis in Section III, reporting tracking RMSE and average/maximum solver runtime.\looseness=-1